 |

-Campagnolo bottom bracket.
-Serves very well on my other randonneur.
+| TA Pro 5 Vis crankset.
+Also featured on the other randonneur.
 Never chance a winning part! |

 |